NVIDIA-RTX/NRI/README.md

 ## WHY NRI?

 There is [NVRHI](https://github.com/NVIDIA-RTX/NVRHI), which offers a D3D11-like abstraction layer, implying some overhead.
 There is [vkd3d-proton](https://github.com/HansKristian-Work/vkd3d-proton), which was designed for D3D12 emulation using Vulkan.
 There is [nvpro-samples](https://github.com/nvpro-samples), which explores all "dark corners" of Vulkan usage, but does not offer any cross-API support.
-There are some other good, unmentioned projects, but NRI was designed to offer a reasonably simple, low-overhead, and high-performance render interface suitable for game development, professional rendering and hobby projects.
+There are some other good, unmentioned projects, but *NRI* was designed to offer a reasonably simple, low-overhead, and high-performance render interface suitable for game development, professional rendering and hobby projects.
+Additionally, *NRI* can serve as a middleware for integrations.
+For instance, the [NRD integration layer](https://github.com/NVIDIA-RTX/NRD/tree/master/Integration) is based on *NRI*, unifying multiple GAPI support within a single codebase.

 ## KEY FEATURES:
  - *C++* and *C* compatible interfaces